 Andy is a professional, qualified Road Lighting Specialist, with over 25 years’ experience.
 Before moving to New Zealand in 2002, he worked for Lancashire County Council (UK) for 11 years in the Street Lighting Department where he was responsible for the design, maintenance and energy management of a network in access of 160,000 street lights.

-Now working for Opus International Consultants, his primary role is the provision of Professional Services on all matter matters relating to Street Lighting for Auckland Transport whose inventory of 105,000 street lights represents a third of all those in New Zealand, covering design, policies, strategies, specifications, Design Briefs and Peer Reviews.
+Now working for Opus International Consultants, his primary role is the provision of Professional Services on all matter relating to Street Lighting for Auckland Transport whose inventory of 105,000 street lights represents a third of all those in New Zealand, covering design, policies, strategies, specifications, Design Briefs and Peer Reviews.
 He also provides professional advice to NZ Transport Agency Head Office Wellington, the Auckland Motorway Alliance, covering the strategic transport corridors through the greater Auckland Region and to a number of Local Authorities across New Zealand.

 He has been heavily involved with the development and implementation of the LED Road Lighting strategy covering specification, assessment of Luminaires, procurement methodology and now delivery on to the network now occurring across New Zealand.